 The diamond was purchased from De Beers by a group led by Henry Ho of Thailand in 1995.

 The 14.62 carat Oppenheimer Blue is the largest fancy vivid blue diamond ever sold at auction.
-Named for, Sir Philip Oppenheimer of the De Beers family, the stone’s previous owner, the Oppenheimer Blue was sold at auction for US$57.5 million (US$3,935,826 per carat) in May 2016, making it the most expensive diamond sold at auction.
+Named for, Sir Philip Oppenheimer of the De Beers family, the stone’s previous owner, the Oppenheimer Blue was sold at auction for US$57.5 million (US$3,935,826 per carat) in May 2016, making it, at the time, the most expensive diamond sold at auction.